In the last guide you’ve read how to record drums.

 Try to just record the output of a preamp directly into your daw!
 It won’t be good.

 The choices of microphones you can use in front of a preamp are endless.
 But usually you will get far with a single dynamic microphone.

-But when your using a dynamic mic you will need to “close mic” the preamp.
+But when you’re using a dynamic mic you will need to “close mic” the preamp.

-A dynamic mic can withstand more pressure then a condenser microphone.
-If a condenser is to close to the preamp it can be overdriven giving you a distorted sound.
+A dynamic mic can withstand more pressure than a condenser microphone.
+If a condenser is too close to the preamp, it can be overdriven giving you a distorted sound.

-The placing of a close mic is crucial, the closer you position it to the preamp, the more a slight change of a few mm will effect the sound.
+The placing of a close mic is crucial, the closer you position it to the preamp, the more a slight change of a few mm will affect the sound.

 So the art of this is to get a well balanced sound, by changing to the character that you need.